go-delve/delve/README.md

-# DBG
+# Delve

-### What is DBG?
+### What is Delve?

-DBG is a Go debugger, written primarily in Go.
-It really needs a new name.
+Delve is a Go debugger, written primarily in Go.

 ### Building

-Currently, DBG requires the following [patch](https://codereview.appspot.com/117280043/), however this change is vendored until Go 1.4 lands, so the project is go get-able.
+Currently, Delve requires the following [patch](https://codereview.appspot.com/117280043/), however this change is vendored until Go 1.4 lands, so the project is go get-able.

 ### Features